Skip to cookie consent Skip to main content

 “We think of the holidays as revolving around food, but we should also try to enjoy other pleasures,” she says.
 “Take time to enjoy the experiences, the conversations, the table setting, any decorations.
 Really enjoy the memories you’re going to make.”

-1. Actively manage your stress.
+1. Actively manage your stress during the holidays.

 The holidays can be stressful for many reasons.
 You may be spending time with family and friends you haven’t seen in a while, or you might be spending more time alone than you’d like.
 You may be feeling some financial pressure at a time when you’re trying to buy holiday gifts, or you’re fatigued after running from event to event.